hydrodynamicstability/statquotes/README.md

   - The growth of experimental design in a research laboratory.
 In *Research Operations in Industry: Papers Delivered at the Third Annual Conference on Industrial Research, June 1952.
 With Selected Papers from the First and Second Conferences*, ed. by D. B. Hertz.
 Columbia University Press, pp. 303-313.

+## Systematic error

+- "Half of all three-sigma results are wrong...it's the systematic errors that kill you."

+    - John Bahcall (2000)

+    - Quoted in C. Seife, 2000:  CERN's gamble shows perils, rewards of playing the odds.  *Science*, 289:  2260-2262.

+- "Statisticians must face up to the existence and varying importance of systematic errors."

+  - John W. Tukey (1954)

+  - Unsolved problems of experimental statistics.  *Journal of the American Statistical Association*, 49: 706-731.

 ## Statistical conclusions

 - "Absence of evidence is not evidence of absence."